{% set baseFontFamily = "Open Sans" %} /* Add the font family you wish to use. You may need to import it above. */

 Promoting from Within

-Before implementing an employee development plan, employers and HR managers should consider embracing promoting within.
+Before implementing an employee development plan, employers and HR managers should embrace promoting from within.
 Incentivizing longtime employees within the organization can create a more dynamic employee experience by offering employees a chance to challenge themselves with new and different tasks.

 • Improved employee retention and engagement